Desirebrady/Programming/README.md

 # Programming
-This is a set of educational folders of the languages i know some of then arent exaclty languages exacly!
+This is a set of educational folders of the languages i know.
+Some of them aren't exaclty languages
-Still in progress
+#Still in progress
 ------------------------------------------------------------
 c
 c++